Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English translation: Jerk – Cunt – Bitch

-Insult designating someone who behaves in an annoying or inappropriate manner, due to a lack of intelligence, good manners.
+An insult that designates someone who behaves in an annoying or inappropriate manner, due to a lack of intelligence, or good manners.

 She’s a bitch, she stole my parking space!